Anna Nicole Smith: Death

-Smith's last will and testament
+Last will and testament

-Smith's will was prepared by attorney Eric Lund and executed on July 30, 2001, in Los Angeles, California.
+Smith's will was prepared by attorney Eric Lund in 2001, in Los Angeles, California.
 Smith named her son Daniel as the sole beneficiary of her estate, specifically excluded other children and named Stern executor of the estate.
-It indicated personal property valued at $10,000 and real estate property valued at $1.8 million, with a $1.1 million mortgage, at the time of her death.
+It indicated personal property valued at $10,000 and real estate valued at $1.8 million, with a $1.1 million mortgage, at the time of her death.
 A petition to probate Smith's will was filed in Los Angeles County Superior Court, listing Birkhead as a party with interest to the estate.
-A black granite monument was installed at Smith's grave in the Bahamas in February 2009.

 Defamation lawsuit by Smith's mother

-In 2008, Smith's mother Virgie Arthur filed the underlying proceedings against TMZ, CBS, journalist Art Harris, Texas blogger Lyndal Harrington, Larry Birkhead and others alleging that the defendants conspired to ruin her reputation through defamatory e-mails, blog and website postings and harmed her efforts to seek custody and visitation of her granddaughter.
-The court jailed Harrington because she failed to turn over her computer as evidence.
-Harrington claimed that she couldn't voluntarily comply with the court's order because her computer was stolen—there is a question as to whether this robbery was staged.

-Arthur's defamation lawsuit was dismissed after TMZ, CBS, and others won summary judgment.
-Dannielynn Birkhead's father, Larry Birkhead, of Louisville, Kentucky obtained sole custody of his daughter.
+In 2008, John O'Quinn, lawyer for Smith's mother, Virgie Arthur, filed the underlying proceedings against Entertainment Tonight, TMZ, CBS, journalist Art Harris, and several Texas bloggers, alleging that the defendants conspired to ruin her reputation through defamatory e-mails, blogs and website postings and harmed her efforts to seek custody and visitation of her granddaughter.
+The court jailed one blogger because she failed to turn over her computer as evidence.
+Arthur's defamation lawsuit was dismissed after TMZ, CBS, Entertainment Tonight, Harris, and others won summary judgment.